LazaUK/AIFoundry-AzureOpenAI-ARM/README.md

     }
 }
 ```
 *  **`Microsoft.CognitiveServices/accounts/deployments`:** This resource creates the actual GPT model deployment within the OpenAI account.
 It depends on the account resource and specifies the `gpt-35-turbo` model with version `0125`.
-The SKU is `GlobalBatch` with a capacity of 250.
+The SKU is `GlobalBatch` with a capacity of 250K TPM.
 ``` JSON
 {
     "type": "Microsoft.CognitiveServices/accounts/deployments",